 A possible drawback of the two-step testing system

 The CDC testing guidelines recommend a second test only if the first test is positive or unclear.
-Because the first test may not pick up antibodies soon after possible exposure to Lyme disease, that means a person with Lyme may never get the second test.
+Because the first test may not pick up antibodies soon after possible exposure to the Lyme disease bacteria, that means a person with Lyme disease may never get the second test.
 So, if your ELISA test is negative, you may want to ask your doctor to repeat the test in two to four weeks, or to get another sample of your blood for testing a week or so later.

 Which second test is best: ELISA or Western blot?

 A second ELISA test is more sensitive (less likely to miss an existing infection) during the earlier stages of Lyme disease.
 If you think you were infected in the past several weeks or months, you can ask your doctor to consider using a second ELISA test.

 A second ELISA and a Western blot are considered equally sensitive in people who were infected months or years earlier.
 Some doctors prefer using the Western blot for suspected late-stage cases because it can provide additional information to help determine if you have Lyme disease.
 (For more information, see What do my test results mean?)

 If both tests come back positive, that means you have had Lyme disease at some point in time.
 (If you were previously diagnosed with Lyme disease and could have been reinfected, a positive Lyme disease test may not be helpful because it is difficult to distinguish between current and previous infections using currently available tests.)